martianbandit/Agentic-Coding-Framework/01_AI-RUN/00_Getting_Started.md

 Welcome to the AI-Assisted Development Workflow!
 This document will guide you through the complete process of taking your project from initial idea to implementation using a structured, AI-driven approach.

-The workflow consists of seven sequential phases, each with its own prompt file that instructs the AI agent on how to assist you.
-By following this process, you'll create a comprehensive set of documents that build upon each other, culminating in a detailed implementation plan.
+The workflow consists of ten sequential phases, each with its own prompt file that instructs the AI agent on how to assist you.
+By following this process, you'll create a comprehensive set of documents that build upon each other, culminating in a detailed implementation plan, a tested product, and a successful deployment.

 ## Complete Workflow Overview